-In order to convey Buddhist morality to even uneducated people, Buddhist teachers often adapted folktales.
+To convey Buddhist morality to even uneducated people, Buddhist teachers often adapted folktales.
 Sometimes, such teachers used these folktales as the basis for accounts of the previous lives of the Buddha, before he was born for the last time as Prince Siddhartha.
 In the most authoritative collection, there are 537 of these jatakas, or accounts of his previous lives, presented in poetic form, but with prose commentary.
 While for some Buddhists these jatakas are true biographies of those earlier lives, from an etic perspective, we can see how they arose from folktales.
 In them, the Buddha-to-be is conceptualized in some births as a Brahmin, in some as a Kshatriya, in others as a peasant, often as an animal, including an elephant or a rabbit.
 Significantly, none of these jatakas have him born female, suggesting residual Buddhist favoring of males.

-The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism in order to overcome former foes comes out clearly in this simple story.
+The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism in order to overcome former foes, comes out clearly in this simple story.

 In one jataka, for example, the Buddha-to-be is born as a royal Brahmin called Prince Five Weapons.
 When encountering a shaggy ogre, he uses his poisoned arrows, sharp sword, piercing spear, and mighty mace.
 Each of these, however, fails to penetrate the ogre’s thick, sticky, matted hair.
 The prince then uses his two fists, two feet, and a forehead against the ogre.
 None of these five blows does him any good.
 Instead, the only result is his being stuck fast to the ogre, who prepares to eat him.
-Undismayed, the prince teaches the ogre the Buddhist lessons of the inevitability of death and the futility of fear of it, and also the virtue of not killing.
+Undismayed, the prince teaches the ogre the Buddhist lessons of the inevitability of death, the futility of fear of it, and also the virtue of not killing.
 Consequently, the ogre is convinced of the spiritual and moral power of the prince, releases him, and becomes his nonviolent supporter.
-The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism in order to overcome former foes comes out clearly in this simple story.
+The Buddhist message about not relying on the five senses, but rather on the truths of Buddhism to overcome former foes, comes out clearly in this simple story.

 The Buddhist Middle Way, in which any individual who practiced nonviolence and dana could rise up in his or her condition, attracted many converts in ancient India.

-Teaching The Middle Way
+Teaching the Middle Way

 The Buddhist Middle Way, in which any individual who practiced nonviolence and dana could rise up in his or her condition, attracted many converts in ancient India.
 In particular, many economically rising merchants, who could live without themselves killing and who had the means to give substantially, found Buddhism attractive.
-To address their particular concerns, Buddhist scholars created lessons and guides that showed how one can preserve wealth by not giving into desire, and how one can prevent one’s son from squandering one’s perfectly preserved resources.
+To address their particular concerns, Buddhist scholars created lessons and guides that showed how one can preserve wealth by not giving in to desire, and how one can prevent one’s son from squandering one’s perfectly preserved resources.

-In addition, men and women from other groups in Indian society who did not find the Brahmanic Varna model persuasive, particularly those whose place within that model was low, also joined or supported Buddhism.
+In addition, men and women from other groups in Indian society who did not find the Brahmanic Varna model persuasive, particularly those whose place within that model was unsatisfactorily low, also joined or supported Buddhism.
 Shudras and other non-Kshatriyas who had fought their way to kingship, for example, preferred to patronize Brahmins less and Buddhists more.

 In India, several schools of metaphysics developed within the Buddhist tradition.
 Their core concepts about the nature of existence largely concurred.
 They agreed that the individual self is incarnated in birth after birth, as a human or an animal.
 This self consists of a bundle of sensory perceptions and desires that retain karma—that is, the good and bad actions that one has done in this and in previous lives.
-As one gives up desires, becomes totally non-attached to the senses, one’s karma also is released.
+As one gives up desires, becomes completely non-attached to the senses, one’s karma also is released.
 Final liberation comes when all desires and attachments are relinquished, and one’s self achieves nirvana, never to suffer birth, death, rebirth, and re-death ever again.